 James was inducted into the Atlanta Country Music Hall of Fame in November of 2015 and has recorded on many projects as well as having taught at many major banjo/music camps including SPGBMA workshops and other Master workshops all over the USA and in Australia.

-Today, James lives in Atlanta, GA and has a new acoustic group called, "The Night Travelers", together with bassist Niki Portmann and fiddler Micahlan Boney.
+Today, James lives in Atlanta, GA and has a new acoustic group called, "The Night Travelers", together with bassist Niki Portmann.
 They currently tour and play in the continental U.S. and are looking to future tours in both Western Europe and Australia.
 "The Night Travelers" first CD project, "Campfire", went into world-wide release in fall of 2012.